LiuyAaa/SC23-FLOWERY/README.md

 6. [Citation](#citation)

 ## Introduction
-> This section slightly introduces FLOWERY workflow.
-To be updated soon.
+Soft errors are prevalent in modern High-Performance Computing (HPC) systems, resulting in silent data corruptions (SDCs), compromising system reliability.
+Instruction duplication is a widely used software-based protection technique against SDCs.
+Existing instruction duplication techniques are mostly implemented at LLVM level and may suffer from low SDC coverage at assembly level.
+In this paper, we evaluate instruction duplication at both LLVM and assembly levels.
+Our study shows that existing instruction duplication techniques have protection deficiency at assembly level and are usually over-optimistic in the protection.
+We investigate the root-causes of the protection deficiency and propose a mitigation technique, Flowery, to solve the problem.
+Our evaluation shows that Flowery can effectively protect programs from SDCs evaluated at assembly level.
+To know more about how **Flowery** works, you may refer to our [SC'23 paper](https://hyfshishen.github.io/publications/SC23b-paper.pdf).

 ## Environment Configuration
-> Before configuring the environments, please **make sure you are using Intel CPU** and your CPU supports at least 20 threads (checking by "nproc").
+Before configuring the environments, please **make sure you are using Intel CPU** and your CPU supports at least 20 threads (checking by "nproc").
 There are two reasons: (1) Our assembly-level fault injection tool is tied to Intel PIN, which is a dynamic instrumentation tool for assembly code for Intel CPU; and (2)  fault injection experiments are usually time-consuming and should be accelerated in parallel.

 There are two methods to configure environments for FLOWERY: one is using the Docker image we prepared, the other one is manually setting up environments on your local Ubuntu 16.04 machine. **We highly recommend you use the Docker image we prepared**, because all the dependencies are already configured on that.
 Very easy to use :)!
 Please do not use zsh to run the scripts, since it will automatically shutdown some fault injection campaigns.